Top White Granite Colors in 2021 – Updated July 2021

 9. White Ice

 When homeowners talk about White Ice granite, words like “love” and “obsessed” frequently enter the conversation.
 This versatile and chic shade from Brazil has a snowy sheen accented by dark veining in hues of blue and gray.
 The result?
 A sleek and streamlined look that’s an ideal addition to contemporary, cool-toned kitchens.
-While many shades work well with White Ice, grays, metallic, and stainless steel appliances are powerful choices for this light granite with minimal movement, while dark neutrals deliver contrast that truly “pops.”
+While many shades work well with White Ice, grays, metallic and stainless steel appliances are powerful choices for this light granite with minimal movement.
+Dark neutrals deliver contrast that truly “pops.”